Appendix to the assessing fitness to drive guide for medical professionals.

 - elective aortic root surgery associated with complications or high risk factors – for example, aortic root, valve and arch (including de-branching) surgery, external aortic support operation

-A bus or lorry licence for annual review may be issued in elective aortic root replacement surgery provided:
+A bus or lorry licence for annual review may be issued after elective aortic root replacement surgery provided:

 - surgery is successful without complications